 Consumers in all segments are demanding new, exciting varieties of indulgent and better-for-you snacks to satisfy their cravings at home, at work and on the go — and extruded snacks are no exception.

 Extrusion processes offer continuous operation at short cooking times and high production volumes, and allow you to develop products with distinctive, delightfully crisp textures and nutritional benefits.

-But without the right formulation expertise, nutrition optimisation can significantly impact the texture and appearance of an extruded product — from protein to fibre fortification and from sugar to salt reduction.
+But without the right formulation expertise, nutrition optimization can significantly impact the texture and appearance of an extruded product — from protein to fiber fortification and from sugar to salt reduction.
 Selecting and designing extrusion equipment and adjusting process parameters are other critical factors for making high-quality extruded products.

 Whether it’s creating a puff that’s cheesy and indulgent, high in plant protein and satisfying, or has all these consumer-pleasing attributes, collaborating with an experienced partner can help you uncover the best ways to create snacks with the right texture, taste, and nutrition for your target market.